Marjorie Husted: Betty Crocker

-While teaching Gold Medal cooking schools, Hustead learned a method of learning about cooks and their problems and interests.
+While teaching Gold Medal cooking schools, Husted learned a method of learning about cooks and their problems and interests.
 In each new city she visited, she sent high-school girls to interview local cooks.
 Later in Minneapolis, each recipe developed in a General Mills test kitchen was then given to local homemakers to try.
 Husted went to their kitchens and saw, for example, that when "they measured flour and...sugar they would tap down the cup."
 So Betty Crocker recipes had to be foolproof for these household errors.
 Her observations went to General Mills research where they became recipes and instructions from Betty Crocker.
 General Mills eventually created its product development in three stages: home economists tried the recipe in a test kitchen, then a group of Minneapolis homemakers tried it, and finally it was tested by a much larger group of homemakers across the nation.